Bunnings

 8Apply the topcoat

 Apply the topcoat in same way as the undercoat.
 Start with the fiddly bits and edges first.
 Work in long strokes from top to bottom.
-Then wait for the paint to dry before peeling off your masking tape.
+Then wait until the paint is completely dry before peeling off your masking tape.

 Person painting with overcoat.